-The total Draft budgeted expenditure for 2023/24 is £285.6m, which is an increase of £25.1m on the previous year.
-The force has identified £261.9m of expenditure it requires in order to deliver operational policing.
+The total proposed expenditure initially put forward for West Mercia in 2023/24 was $\pounds 285.6m$ , which represented an increase of $\pounds 25.1m$ on the previous year.
+The force identified $\pounds 261.9m$ of expenditure it required in order to maintain the operating model and deliver operational policing.

-Of the force spend, 40% (£104.3m) will be prioritised for local policing.
+Of the force spend, 40% (£104.3m) would be prioritised for local policing.
 This includes Safer Neighbourhood Teams, response officers and detectives.
 Safer Neighbourhood Teams and the response teams are perhaps the most 'visible' to the public, in a conventional sense.
 They are out in communities focused on providing reassurance, as well as identifying and supporting those that are vulnerable to criminality.
 These officers are focused on problem solving and, where possible, resolving issues early with the community.
 Local crime investigation officers provide the first response to those that have been a victim of crime, supported by the force's forensic and specialist investigations teams within the Crime and Vulnerability directorate.